RobertWHurst/Navaros/README.md

 Middleware runs in the order it's registered.
 Each middleware can perform work before calling `Next()` (pre-processing) and after `Next()` returns (post-processing).
 This allows middleware to wrap handler execution with setup and teardown logic.

 You can register middleware globally to run for all routes, or scope it to specific path patterns.
-Pattern-specific middleware only runs when the request path matches the pattern.
+When you provide a path to `Use()`, it automatically matches that path and all sub-paths - no need to add `/**` explicitly.

 ```go
 router.Use(func(ctx *navaros.Context) {